 CAP (Clicker Assessment Program)

 This is the program of Brittish trainer Kay Laurence to assess your clicker training skills.
 There are 4 levels to the assessments.
-I passed my CAP1,2 & 3 with distinction, becoming the first person in the US to acheive level 3.
+I passed my CAP1, CAP2 & CAP3 all with distinction, becoming the first person in the US to achieve the CAP3.

 HITT Tracking Workshop